 The Helsinki Festival was a peaceful season, with attentive and receptive audiences.
 The Festival and Theatre staff were prepared, dedicated and generous.
+On Opening Night we were joined by the Australian

-On Opening Night we were joined by the Australian Ambassador from Stockholm (who also covers Finland).
+On Opening Night we were joined by the Australia Ambassador from Stockholm (who also covers Finland).